 API Discovery.
 Sometimes APIs left unattended by security teams or even there is "shadow APIs".
 API Discovery control finds all APIs and reports them to Security Team.

 API Pentest.
 A penetration test is the most flexible way to test API security controls.
-As an API penetration testing provider, we recommend design and implement your API security controls before ordering a pentest.
+As an API penetration testing provider, we recommend design and implement your API security controls before ordering API Penetration Testing Service.

 API DDoS Simulation.
 Nowadays, almost all DDoS Simulations are API DDoS Simulations, checking back-end and API's ability to process users' requests and effectiveness and correctness or API Limits and Usage policies.